facebook/react-native-website/website/versioned_docs/version-0.58/panresponder.md

 original_id: panresponder
 ---

 `PanResponder` reconciles several touches into a single gesture.
-It makes single-touch gestures resilient to extra touches, and can be used to recognize striaghtforward multi-touch gestures.
+It makes single-touch gestures resilient to extra touches, and can be used to recognize straightforward multi-touch gestures.

 By default, `PanResponder` holds an `InteractionManager` handle to block long-running JS events from interrupting active gestures.